The Ice Age Cometh – climate change explained in three graphs

 Figure 1: 543Ma (million years) of Climate Change.
 The horizontal axis shows millions of years before present.
 On the vertical axis, temperatures are estimated from rock proxies.
 Average temperature during these 540Ma was 20°C, but range from 28° to minus 12° (In 2016 it was 14°).
 PETM=Paleocene-Eocene Thermal Maximum (55.8Ma); EEOC=Early Eocene Climate Optimum (42Ma); MECO=Mid-Eocene Climate Optimum (15-30Ma); EOT=Eocene-Oligocene Transition (40-33Ma); MMCO=Mid-Miocene Climate Optimum (15-13Ma); LGM-Last Glacial Maximum (21Ka); PAW= Post-Anthropogenic Warming (a projected future temperature from IPCC worst-case computer models).
 White stars indicate rapid cooling events: black stars rapid warming events.
 Reference: Christopher R Scotese, 2016 (Northwestern University) – Phanerozoic Temperature Curve.
 Palaeomap Project, Evanston II.

-During the Quaternary, glaciers advanced south and north from the poles, covering land and sea in kilometer-thick ice, sculpting the earth beneath.
-Sea levels fell and species were widely redistributed.
+During the Quaternary, glaciers repeatedly advanced south and north from the poles, covering land and sea in kilometer-thick ice, sculpting the earth beneath.
+Sea levels rose and fell by more than 100 meters.
+Some species became extinct, new species (including ours) evolved.
+The habitats of almost all were widely redistributed.
+Again, and again.

-We live in a Quaternary Interglacial called the Holocene.
-The previous Interglacial is called the Eemian.
-The deep trough in temperatures between the Eemian and the Holocene is known as the Last Glacial Maximum (LGM) and reached its nadir 21 thousand years ago (21Ka).
-It was the coldest period of the Quaternary – so far.
+The Quaternary Interglacial that we live in is called the Holocene (see figure 2).
+The previous Interglacial is called the Eemian (figure 2).
+The deep trough in global temperatures between the Eemian and the Holocene is known as the Last Glacial Maximum (LGM) which reached its nadir 21 thousand years ago (21Ka).
+The LGM was the coldest period of the Quaternary Ice Age (so far).
+The Holocene is merely the latest in a cycle of all too brief interglacials and has no particular geological significance.
+We just happen to be living in it.

-As you can see from figure 2, all the Interglacial events of the Quaternary followed the same pattern – a rapid 8°-10°C rise in air temperature over a just a few decades, followed by a slow fall over the succeeding millennia.
-The relentless fall of temperatures through the course of the Holocene Interglacial from the peak of 8-9000 years ago (figure 3) matches this pattern and is an ominous pointer to what is in store for us.
+As you can see from figure 2 above, all the Interglacials of the Quaternary for which we have good data followed a similar pattern – a rapid 8°-10°C rise in air temperature over a just a few decades, followed by a slow fall over the succeeding millennia.
+The relentless fall of temperatures from the Holocene Climate Optimum of 8-4000 years ago (figure 3 below) matches this pattern and is an ominous pointer to what is in store for us.

 Will we survive the next ice advance?

-The Modern warming trend (which began in 1976 – a microsecond ago) gives faint hope of a delay in the inexorable return of the ice.
-But when it does return in 100-, 500- or 1000-years’ time, as a species we will most likely survive.
+The Modern warming trend (which began around 175 years ago – a geological microsecond)- gives faint hope of a delay in the inexorable return of the glaciers.
+But when that happens, be it in 100-, 500- or 1000-years’ time, as a species we will surely survive.
 After all, with lesser technology, we survived the last advance of the ice.
 But will our civilisation?

-Our few descendants (as they trudge through the snow in their furs) will look back with puzzlement on the Global Warming concerns of their 21st Century ancestors.
+Our few descendants (as they shiver before the fire in their caves or trudge through the snow in their furs) will look back with puzzlement on the Global Warming concerns of their 21st Century ancestors.